NooneBug/obsidian_vaults/Entity_typing_sota/Downstream task in which ET is usefull.md

 	- Jonathan Raiman and Olivier Raiman.
 2018.
 Deeptype: Multilingual entity linking by neural type system evolution.
 In Proceedings of the Thirty-Second AAAI Conference on Artificial Intelligence, (AAAI18), the 30th innovative Applications of Artificial Intelligence (IAAI-18), and the 8th AAAI Symposium on Educational Advances in Artificial Intelligence (EAAI-18)
 	- Onoe & Durret 2019 : Fine-Grained Entity Typing for Domain Independent Entity Linking
 	- Xiyuan Yang, Xiaotao Gu, Sheng Lin, Siliang Tang, Yueting Zhuang, Fei Wu, Zhigang Chen, Guoping Hu, and Xiang Ren.
 Learning dynamic context augmentation for global entity linking In Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing
+	- Hongyu Lin, Yaojie Lu, Xianpei Han, and Le Sun.
+2019a.
+Sequence-to-nuggets: Nested entity mention detection via anchor-region networks.
+In Proceedings of the 57th Conference of the Association for Computational Linguistics, ACL 2019
+	- Hongyu Lin, Yaojie Lu, Xianpei Han, Le Sun, Bin Dong, and Shanshan Jiang.
+2019b.
+Gazetteerenhanced attentive neural networks for named entity recognition.
+In Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing, EMNLPIJCNLP 2019, Hong Kong, China
+	- Hongyu Lin, Yaojie Lu, Jialong Tang, Xianpei Han, Le Sun, Zhicheng Wei, and Nicholas Jing Yuan.
+2020.
+A rigorous study on named entity recognition: Can fine-tuning pretrained model lead to the promised land?
+In Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing, EMNLP 2020,
+	- Wenkai Zhang, Hongyu Lin, Xianpei Han, and Le Sun.
+2021a.
+De-biasing distantly supervised named entity recognition via causal intervention.
+In Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing
+	- Wenkai Zhang, Hongyu Lin, Xianpei Han, Le Sun, Huidan Liu, Zhicheng Wei, and Nicholas Jing Yuan.
+2021b.
+Denoising distantly supervised named entity recognition via a hypergeometric probabilistic model.
+In Thirty-Fifth AAAI Conference on Artificial Intelligence, AAAI 2021,

 Entity Search: